ravikiran2596/myfiles/netcore/README.md

 sudo apt-get update
 sudo apt-get install dotnet-sdk-6.0
 `````
-* And also for Webpage  [referhere](https://medium.com/@alperonline/how-to-install-dotnet-6-to-ubuntu-154a9010fa9d)
+* And also for Webpage  [referhere](https://medium.com/@alperonline/how-to-install-dotnet-6-to-ubuntu-154a9010fa9d).

  Below are the Manual steps for centos 7
 -----------------------------------

   #Before we install .NET, Run the below commands to add the Microsoft package signing key to your list of trusted keys and add the Microsoft package repository.

 * install Microsoft packages repository to the system, allowing you to install Microsoft products on your CentOS 7 machine.
+* And Also for Webpage [referhere](https://learn.microsoft.com/en-us/dotnet/core/install/linux-centos).
 ````
 sudo rpm -Uvh https://packages.microsoft.com/config/centos/7/packages-microsoft-prod.rpm
 ````